Torsten85/ByTorsten.GraphQL/README.md

 So here it is.

 ## Installation
-For know you have to manually add this repository to your composer.json.
+For now you have to manually add this repository to your composer.json.
-This pacakge is not jet published on packagist.org
+This package is not jet published on packagist.org

 ## Integration
 ### Add an endpoint to your `Settings.yaml`